codeham/MiniTwitter/README.md

 ### User View
 <img src="README_IMAGES/Open_User_View.png" width="898px" height="478px">

- * Opening User View : Opens the user profile
+ * Opening User View : Opens the user profile.
  * Following User : Showcases which users the current user is following.
 By following a user, the current user will recieve that persons tweets.

 <img src="README_IMAGES/User_Following.png" width="400px" height="450px">

  * Post Tweet : Self explanatory, a posted tweet will be distrubted throughout the followers within the nework.

 <a name="features"></a>
-### Additional Features
+## Additional Features
 <img src="README_IMAGES/features.png" width="400px">

 * Last Update User: Displays the time and date the last update was made in the network by a user.
-* User Total: Calculates user total in the network
+* User Total: Calculates user total in the network.
-* Group Total: Calculates group total in the network
+* Group Total: Calculates group total in the network.
-* Message Total: Calculates message total in the network
+* Message Total: Calculates message total in the network.
-* Positive Percentage: Determines whether a tweet shows positivity based on a list of keywords
+* Positive Percentage: Determines whether a tweet shows positivity based on a list of keywords.